 PNC is consistently ranked in the top five real estate loan syndication businesses in the U.S. and manages, as Administrative Agent, more than 400 syndicated lending relationships totaling approximately $70 billion in commitments.
 We look forward to the opportunity to work with you on your next large loan.

-We have approximately 1,000 experienced real estate professionals and more than 30 office locations across the country to serve you.*
+We have more than 1,000 experienced real estate professionals in 30 office locations across the country to serve you.*

 New York City